The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Instead of banning the practice outright, however, the colonial government compelled the Chinese themselves to resolve this problem in their community.
 The Po Leung Kok, or Society for the Protection of Women and Children, was founded in 1882 with the support of Governor Sir John Pope Hennessy to rescue victims of kidnapping and provide them with shelter and education.
 Defenders of the system argued that it saved poor girls from prostitution and offered them a better life, and the option of selling daughters on to other families prevented a far more abhorrent custom: the drowning of female infants at birth.

 Faced with mounting pressure at home, however, Secretary of State for the Colonies Winston Churchill promised in 1922 to suppress the system within a year.
 "I am not prepared to go on defending this thing," Churchill thundered: "I do not care a rap what the local consequences are."
-In reality, however, it would take nearer to a decade; and the practice, pushed underground, would survive all the way into the twenty-first century, stamped out less by official fiat than by rising standards of living first in Hong Kong and then across the Sham Chum River.
+In reality, however, it would take nearer to a decade; and the practice, pushed underground, would survive all the way into the 21st century, stamped out less by official fiat than by rising standards of living first in Hong Kong and then across the Sham Chum River.

 For more of The Explainer, click here.